-The DDP mission is to create a system that coordinates resources, supports, and services for people to have meaningful lives in their communities.
-This is accomplished through the person-driven and person-centered plan of care.
-The member facilitates the meeting to the extent s/he feels comfortable.
-Recent improvements to the process have included recommendations from a stakeholder group consisting of Waiver members.
 The participant-centered service plan belongs to the member and the plan of care process helps people achieve his/her life goals, evolving as the member's life evolves.
-Montana requires that each individual enrolled in the 0208 Waiver have a plan of care.
+Montana requires that each individual eligible for program supports have a plan of care.
 The development of the plan of care is facilitated by a case manager/service coordinator, certified in plan of care development and chosen by the member.

 Developing a plan of care encourages a team approach to involve the waiver recipient, known as member, and community networks in planning for the future.
 Whenever possible, members should freely choose their circle of support who may be: family members and/or guardians and/or legal representatives, teachers and paraprofessionals, friends, peers acquaintances, direct support professionals, and other support professionals, and any others who are important to the member and his or her family and those involved in the member's life.
-In accordance with the Administrative Rules of Montana (ARM)

-37.34.1107 the planning team must include: the individual with a developmental disability, if able to participate; member's advocate, if applicable; legal representative of the member, if applicable, the case manager/service coordinator for the member; staff person from each service program; and others who are chosen and approved by the member.
+In accordance with the Administrative Rules of Montana (ARM) 37.34.1107 the planning team must include: the individual with a developmental disability, if able to participate; member's advocate, if applicable; legal representative of the member, if applicable, the case manager/service coordinator for the member; staff person from each service program; and others who are chosen and approved by the member.
 The member is also involved in choosing when and where the plan of care meeting occurs.
-The service coordinator reaches out to the person to ask who should be invited, and when and where the next annual plan of care meeting will take place.
-After obtaining this information from the person, the service coordinator sends a written notification to the person and team members for the meeting location and time.

 The plan of care process is designed to be fluid, changing as the member's life changes to include any transitions.
-The initial plan of care must be developed by the team with participation of the member within 45 calendar days of the member's entry into waiver services.
-Oftentimes, a child or adult on the waiting list have case management services.
-In these cases, when the person is selected for entrance into the Waiver there is already an Individualized Family Support Plan or Personal Support Plan in place to assist in determining initial Waiver services and supports.
-The service cost plan is temporarily developed in the interim with the full plan of care developed within 45 calendar days.
+The initial plan of care must be developed by the team with participation of the member within 30 calendar days of the member's entry into waiver services.
 The plan of care is updated at least annually, or more often as needed.